mdgolammafuz/ICO-with-ERC20-Token/README.md

 > ***Final Remark !!!***
 >
-> When we want to send the tokens to another address, we send it to the externally owned account address that should receive the tokens and ***not to the contract address !!!*** So, in our wallet we paste the externally owned account address as the recipient. ***Tokens in value of milllions have been lost because users tried to send them to the contract's address instead***.
+> When we want to send the tokens to another address, we send it to the externally owned account address that should receive the tokens and ***not to the contract address !!!*** So, in our wallet, we paste the externally owned account address as the recipient. ***Tokens in value of millions have been lost because users tried to send them to the contract's address instead***.
 Please take a look at the transaction on **([etherscan.io](https://rinkeby.etherscan.io/tx/0x5f557e0e03a3d20e9ef242a9ce373f91bea76cce5b6752792efc18d2af707094))** that represents the transfer of **555 MFT Tokens**.
-Even though the tokens are transferred to the recipient's address, in the **Etherium** transactions, there is the contract's address as the destination. ***How is that possible ???*** Behind the scenes, the **ERC 20** compatible **wallet** such as **Metamask** have sent the transaction to the contract's address and called the `transfer()` with the recipient's externally owned account address and number of tokens as arguments.
+Even though the tokens are transferred to the recipient's address, in the **Etherium** transactions, there is the contract's address as the destination. ***How is that possible ???*** Behind the scenes, the **ERC 20** compatible **wallet** such as **Metamask** has sent the transaction to the contract's address and called the `transfer()` with the recipient's externally owned account address and several tokens as arguments.
 So, in a nutshell, we send the tokens to EOA, but the wallet which knows the contract's address will send them behind the scenes to the contract's address.
 >
 > ![](assets\Screenshot251.png)